develhope-java23/EsercitazioniCheckpoint2/Simulazione9.md

 - speed: int
 - batteries: List\<Battery\>
 - position: int
-  - All variables are initialized to 0
+  - All integer variables are initialized to 0, while "batteries" is initialized as an empty list.
 - attach(Battery)
   - Add the battery to the list "batteries".
 - recharge()